Chapelfield Gardens: Development into a pleasure garden

 In 1707, the grounds were fenced off.
+In the early 18th century, the formerly open space between the house and pleasure garden was developed into a theatre and a bowling green.
 Walks were laid out in the area in 1746.
 In the mid-18th century, Sir Thomas Churchman held the lease; he put down three main walks featuring avenues of elm trees which proved popular walking places.
 At the end of the century, the Norwich city corporation leased the central area to the Waterworks Company, which constructed a reservoir and water tower, detracting from the aesthetic appeal of the walks significantly.
 By 1780 the reservoir had extended up to the city wall, with spoil being dumped over the gardens.
 Responding to the public's annoyance, Castle Ditches was opened as a public park instead.
 By the 1830s, the water from the reservoir began to drain away, later being replaced by Heigham and Lakenham water works in 1840.
 Contemporary accounts from the 1840s said the gardens had become "the resort of loose and idle boys and being occupied partly by washerwomen seem[ed] to be in great measure deserted by respectable citizens."